Best graduate bank accounts 2024

 If you've graduated in the red, your main aim should be to source the graduate account offering the longest 0% overdraft.
 But do what you can to avoid taking on more debt than you already have.

-While the main aim of your student bank account was to allow you to borrow in order to get through your uni years, the purpose of a graduate account is to give you a few years to pay off what you owe before it starts gaining interest.
+While one of the main aims of your student bank account was to allow you to borrow to get through your uni years, the purpose of a graduate account is to give you a few years to pay off what you owe before it starts gaining interest.

 As such, try to choose the graduate bank account with the longest 0% overdraft available.
 This will give you more time to pay it all back.